 When you are holding the sip in the mouth, pretend to chew the wine or pretend your are using a mouth fresher, the idea is to hold it in the mouth for few seconds, also make sure you inhale every surface.
 This step will allow the wine to hit all of the different taste buds found on the tongue.

 You can decide to swallow the sip and finish the whole ounce of wine in your glass or spit the sip out into a disposable cup if you are spending the day tasting and trying more than two varietals, so that they do not confuse the palate.

 Selecting the best wine

 In order to choose the right wine it is important to follow the three P’s of wine selection- Price, Preference and Pairing.
 Keeping in mind the budget, occasion and the menu served at the occasion can help in choosing the right wine.
+If you’re planning on ageing your wine collection, you may want to look for the best wine coolers with a single temperature zone.
 Read on to learn more about the best wine and food pairing and the best type of wine for various occasions

 The best types to choose from

 Differentiation of wine can be either based on the type of grape used or the blend created to produce the wine.